ircv3/ircv3-specifications/extensions/labeled-response.md

 ## Motivation

-Certain client actions can result in responses from the server that vary in interpretion depending on how they were triggered, or otherwise lack a robust way to correlate with local state.
+Certain client actions can result in responses from the server that vary in interpretation depending on how they were triggered, or otherwise lack a robust way to correlate with local state.
 Clients have historically needed to keep track of additional local state and/or apply comparison heuristics to server responses to correlate these appropriately.

 Labeled responses enable a much simpler form of correlation by using a single id attached to a client request and repeated by the server in its response.